bazooka/bazooka-wo-xmldoclet/README.md

 Maintained by Johan Johansson of [Bazooka](http://bazooka.se).
 To contact us, please e-mail info@bazooka.se.

-This file in part of version **1.2.0 (24 May 2013)**.
+This file is part of version **1.2.1 (24 November 2013)**.
 For the latest version, please go to the official github page: https://github.com/bazooka/bazooka-wo-xmldoclet.

 What it does
 ------------